-When she had looked inside, she had been surprised to find that it carried earth.
+When she looked inside, she had been surprised to find that it carried earth.

-Over the years, she had emptied the earth into a pot and planted a seed in it.
-She had done this so many times that she had lost count, but she remembered planting the seeds and she also remembered that though she had a green thumb none of the seeds had ever grown.
+Over the years, she emptied the earth into a pot and planted a seed in it.
+She did this so many times that she lost count, but she remembered planting the seeds and she also remembered that though she had a green thumb none of the seeds had ever grown.
 She had planted mango, orange, lemon, flame of the forest, yucca, pansy, primrose, honeysuckle, jasmine, mint, and more, many many more.
-Every time she had kept the earth wet and carefully looked after the precious earth in its pot, but not one seed had ever germinated.
+Every time she kept the earth wet and carefully looked after the precious earth in its pot, but not one seed ever germinated.
 The earth would go back into the wineskin until the next time she planted a seed.

 One day the woman’s daughter was setting out on a journey.
 The woman was poor in goods and had nothing to give her daughter.
 In a dream it came to her what she must give away.

 The next day, as mother and daughter said their farewell’s, the mother put the wineskin in her daughter’s hand and said,

 “Beloved, take this.
 It is all that I have to give you.
 Keep it well, for it holds treasure.”

 The daughter thanked her mother and after many tears and smiles and hugs and kisses they parted ways.
 She was just as surprised as her mother had been to find that the wineskin carried earth.